andresebr/kumodd/README.md

 2019-05-16T23:34:42.665Z 2019-05-17T22:18:07.705Z 0B7pAT_44h5sbs897bsmazZorexlchm0wu90sgzrlu9h  My Drive/Letter to John.docx  1          Johe Doe         Johe Doe         4cb0b987cb879d48f56e4fd2cfd57d83
 2019-04-12T16:21:48.867Z 2019-04-12T16:21:55.245Z 13qAT9ARVaCbGKmCXiN_60XnCAyE5ZrXz_4uKRjaE3mU  My Drive/Todo List            27         Johe Doe         Johe Doe         -
 ```

-Use -d (download) and -p (path) to save all PDFs to a folder:
+To download (-d) all PDFs to path (-p) /home/user/Desktop/:

     kumodd.py -d pdf -p /home/user/Desktop/

-Both the list (-l) and download (-d) options create a CSV file equivalent to the table above.
+Both the options list (-l) and download (-d) will create a CSV file equivalent to the table above.

+To download all of the files listed in a previously generated CSV file, use -csv:

+    kumodd.py -csv ./filelist-username.csv

 The default CSV file is ./filelist-username.csv.
-The filename consists of a prefix specified
+Set the filename prefix in
-in config/config.yml (below), appended by the google user name and .csv suffix.
+config/config.yml.
+The google user name and .csv suffix are appended.

 If config/config.yml does not exist, kumodd will create it using:
 ``` yaml